Our History

 Jack Hett

 A significant figure in the firm's lineage was Jack Hett, the son of Roslin Hett.
-Though he initially explored other paths, Jack eventually returned to the legal profession and the family firm in Brigg.
+Though he initially explored other paths, at one point causing consternation by "chucking the law" while in London, Jack eventually returned to the legal profession and the family firm in Brigg.
+His return followed a tradition of service that spanned three generations, and he was eventually welcomed back to the office to occupy an honorable position in the legal world.

 Hett, Stubbs & Kemp and Modern History